drjoykarmakar/DrJoyKarmakar/README.md

 > The next leap in molecular AI will come not only from larger models, but from better scientific infrastructure: cleaner datasets, stronger benchmarks, reproducible software, and experiments that machines can actually read.

-JAI Lab connects synthetic chemistry, fluorescent probes, transporter biology, analytical chemistry, molecular modeling, machine learning, and open-source scientific software.
+I am connecting synthetic chemistry, fluorescent probes, transporter biology, analytical chemistry, molecular modeling, machine learning, and open-source scientific software.

 <div align="center">